 Common sexually transmitted diseases are on the rise in California, 45% in years.
 New data indicate that chlamydia is most increased in women in their 30s, while men account for the majority of new syphilis and gonorrhea cases.

 Fertility rates in the US have fallen to record lows for the second straight year. he same is true for several other developed countries.
 What are we to think ?
 We know that at present, 50% of births are unplanned.
 As women become more educated and have more autonomy, birth rates naturally decline.
 You hear environmentalists’ concern about overpopulation, and politicians bemoan declining birth rates.
 The devil is, as always in the details.
 Certain subgroups in our population are decreasing and others are increasing.
 All of this will add up to social and economic change.
 I have one main concern: that growth be sustainable.
 Since my life’s work is mainly done one woman at a time, I am concerned that her health habits and healthcare are sustainable.
 I am concerned that she have the means to grow her family or finish her familie's growth in a sustainable way.
 I am concerned that my town and my countryside have sustainable growth.
 However, for me, growth is not the right word.
 I’d rather my community mature, of flourish.
 We shouldn’t always need more people, more buildings or a larger economy.
 What we need is for the family size to be ideal as determined by the parents.
 We need our towns to function optimally and to improve the space we have until it is optimized.
 The same is true for our nation.
 But our financial institutions are geared toward growth: More consumers, more goods, more profit.
 But this comes at human, societal, economic and ecologic cost.
 When we think about family size, birth control, population statistics, and even prosperity in general, we have to think about what we want our future to look like.
 When women lack access to health care, we cannot craft our futures.

-Thanks for reading.
-Stay tuned next week for more exciting news from the world of Obstetrics and Gynecology, right here next week on Medical Monday.
+Stay tuned for more news from the exciting world of Obstetrics and Gynecology, right here next week on Medical Monday.